 To Kill A Mockingbird Mystery Cache

 The caches in this series will help you find the “To Kill a Mockingbird” puzzle cache.
-To track down the missing numbers, you will need to visit the following six caches along the Fox River Parkway, and record the numbers from inside the containers.
-The final cache is located at N 43° 01.ABC W 088° 13.DEF.
+To track down the missing numbers, you will need to visit the following four caches along the Fox River Parkway, and record the numbers from inside the containers.
+The final cache is located at N 43° 01.A4C W 088° 13.6EF.

-B: Tom Sawyer #2: Classic Children's Books GC5CHEG
+B=4 Tom Sawyer #2: Classic Children's Books GC5CHEG *This cache is more difficult to find

-D: The Jungle Book: Classic Children's Books GC4W8HK *This cache has been archived.
-D=6
+D=6 The Jungle Book: Classic Children's Books GC4W8HK *This cache has been archived.

 This cache was hidden for the 2014 Waukesha Janboree.
 Permission has been given by the Waukesha City Parks and Rec for the placement of this geocache.
 Please be respectful of the environment and remember that this is a very high traffic area and you will need to be stealthy so that the geocache isn’t muggled.